I remember owning my first EZ-link card.

 Maybank Family & Friends Card

-Depending on your monthly spend, the Maybank Family & Friends card offers up to 8% cashback for your bus or MRT rides.
+Depending on your monthly spending, the Maybank Family & Friends card offers up to 8% cashback for your bus or MRT rides, i.e. up to $125 in total per calendar month, capped at $25 per category.

 This is one of the best cards to use for your transport as this 8% cashback rate applies to petrol and ride-hailing services as well.

-It also includes groceries spend, fast food and food delivery, as well as online TV streaming services.
+It also includes groceries spending, fast food, and food delivery, as well as online TV streaming services.

-Do note that this only applies if your minimum monthly spend is at least $800.
+The caveat is that all these only apply if your minimum monthly spend is at least $800.

 UOB One Card